MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/develop/third-party-co-browse.md

 ## Co-browse and screen sharing button rendering in the agent chat widget

-When a co-browse and screen sharing button is defined, it will be rendered at the top of the conversation control as shown here.
+When a co-browse and screen sharing button is defined, it's rendered at the top of the conversation control as shown here.